 - Form trusting relationships with the children they serve and represent the children’s best interests at all times.

-- CASA volunteers make lasting impressions in the lives of abused and neglected foster children, and positively impact the judicial and child welfare systems.
+- CASA Volunteers make lasting impressions in the lives of children who have been the victims of abuse and neglect, and positively impact the judicial and child welfare systems.

-To learn more about how you can be a voice for the well-being of a foster child, attend a CASA 101 informational session, contact Kristen Mata, Recruitment Director, at email@example.com, or call (806) 763-2272.
+To learn more about how you can be a voice for the well-being of a foster child, attend a CASA 101 Informational Session, contact Tabitha Rendon, Recruitment Director, at firstname.lastname@example.org, or call (806) 763-2272.